 In 2018, the AAA Foundation for Traffic Safety announced 9.5% of accidents involve drowsy drivers.
 The study is sobering; researchers concluded driving on five hours of sleep is just as dangerous as driving drunk.
 “The only antidote for drowsiness is sleep,” AAA pointed out.
 Red Bull won’t give you wings behind the wheel, neither will a double espresso.
 Make it a point to drive when you’re normally awake and stop for a 20-minute nap if you start drifting in your lane or if your eyes begin to close.

 Not wearing a seatbelt

-It’s never a good idea to drive without a seatbelt on.
-Going belt-less is even more dangerous in a newer car equipped with airbags.
+It’s never a good idea to drive without a seatbelt on, even if you commute in a 1973 Volkswagen Bus in which you’re expected to perform crumple zone duties.
+Going belt-less is even more dangerous in a late-model car decked out with airbags.
 If you crash, you’ll be projected towards the steering wheel while the airbag is deploying in the opposite direction.
 That’s not a great recipe for survival.

 Relying too much on electronic driving aids

 Electronic driving aids like adaptive cruise control, lane-keeping assist and automatic emergency braking help make your commute safer but they don’t give your car driverless capabilities.
 There are no autonomous cars currently available for the general public to buy anywhere in the world.
 While your car may know when to brake or steer, you still need to keep both hands on the steering wheel and both eyes on the road.
 The same goes for parking aids; having parking sensors and a rear-view camera isn’t an excuse to throw your car in reverse and go flat-out without first looking around you.

 Driving with your knees